-Many people living in the United States today may be surprised to learn that the country had an “open border” immigration policy for nearly 100 years.
+Many people living in the United States today may be surprised to learn that the federal government largely divorced itself from immigration policy for nearly 100 years.
 To be sure, some restrictions on citizenship were established during the republic’s formative years.
 For example, the Naturalization Act of 1790 restricted U.S. citizenship to immigrants who were defined as “white” until 1870, when it was expanded to include immigrants of African descent.
 Furthermore, Atlantic seaboard states such as New York and Massachusetts used state “poor laws” to prevent some immigrants from settling within their borders before the Civil War.
-However, no federal laws existed to restrict immigration between 1787 and 1875.
-That situation changed on March 3, 1875, when President Ulysses S. Grant signed the Page Act into law.
+However, only one federal law existed to restrict immigration between 1787 and 1875.
+That law, which was passed in 1803 but poorly enforced, banned the "importation" of any free "negro, mulatto, or other person of color" to the United States in the wake of the Haitian Revolution.
+However, the federal government's relationship to immigration policy changed on March 3, 1875, when President Ulysses S. Grant signed the Page Act into law.

 The Page Act of 1875 was the product of many political factors, including concerns over involuntary servitude, declining wages in the labor market, prostitution, and popular racist stereotypes about people of Asian descent.
 The act established three different goals.
 First, it authorized the use of federal agents at immigration ports to search and question “any subject of China, Japan, or any Oriental country” to determine if that person had come “without their free and voluntary consent, for the purpose of holding them to a term of service."
 If agents suspected that the person had come involuntarily to engage in “lewd and immoral purposes” while in the U.S., they could be expelled.
 Second, it effectively banned the immigration of Chinese women by portraying most of them as arriving in the U.S. solely to work as prostitutes.
 Finally, the act banned people who had been convicted of felonies in their home country from immigrating to the United States.